cpsughrue/gsoc_proposal/README.md

 ## Core Tenants

-- The build daemon must be fast and minimize overhead
+- The build daemon must be fast to minimize overhead
     - Without providing a performance boost relative to the implicit system this project provides minimal benefits to the community in return for a large amount of work.
-- The build daemon must be highly encapsulated.
+- The build daemon must be highly encapsulated
     - One problematic aspect of the implicit system is that the compiler has begun to look like a build system.
 A goal of this project is to encapsulate all build system like functionality into the daemon so that the rest of clang can focus on being a compiler.
-- The build daemon must be accessible with a single flag.
+- The build daemon must be accessible with a single flag

 ## Scope

-Work will focus on parallel unix builds using traditional Clang modules and C++ standard modules.
+Work will focus on parallel Unix builds using traditional Clang modules and C++ standard modules.

 ---
 ## Project Details

-The project will be split into three main phases and focus on providing support to parallel build on unix systems.
+The project will be split into three main phases
 1. Integrate build daemon flag into clang driver
-2. Setup build daemon
+2. Setup build daemon infrastructure
-3. Shift work to build daemon
+3. Implement core build daemon functionality

 **PHASE 1: integrate build daemon flag into the clang driver.**